apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 <!--pulsar-admin-->
 You can use the [`set-retention`](reference-pulsar-admin.md#namespaces-set-retention) subcommand and specify a namespace, a size limit using the `-s`/`--size` flag, and a time limit using the `-t`/`--time` flag.

-In the following example, size limit is set to 10 gigabytes and time limit is set to 3 hours for the `my-tenant/my-ns` namespace:
+In the following example, the size limit is set to 10 GB and the time limit is set to 3 hours for the `my-tenant/my-ns` namespace.
+- When the message size reaches 10 GB within 3 hours, the acknowledged messages will not be retained.
+- After 3 hours, even the message size is less than 10 GB, the acknowledged messages will not be retained.

 ```shell
 $ pulsar-admin namespaces set-retention my-tenant/my-ns \